 The difference between emotional agony and emotional pain can be described as follows:

-A feeling of anger, sadness, or negative emotion that has a defined solution and can be remedied through a short period or a relatively straightforward and easy action.
+A feeling of anger, sadness, or negative emotion that has a defined solution and can be remedied over a short period or through a relatively straightforward and easy action.

 How Emotional Agony Changes Us

 Experiencing emotional agony inevitably changes a person; how much is not always up to the individual.
 However, we do have the ability to choose whether those changes are positive or negative.

 When you've experienced emotional agony for any period, you learn that negative life events (whether under your control or not) can happen unexpectedly at any moment.